linuxdeepin/deepin-unioncode/README.en.md

 Execute `deepin-unioncode`

-*Attention:*

-*After the installation of deepin-unicode, some features require the installation of dependency packages before they can be used normally.
-This version is the root of debian10, which is consistent with the professional version.
-If you encounter any dependencies, you can directly download them at [[Dependency Package Download Address]](https://community-packages.deepin.com/deepin/pool/main/l/llvm-toolchain-13/)Find the corresponding package for installation in.*
+*Attention: After the installation of deepin-unicode, some features require the installation of dependency packages before they can be used normally.*

 ## Supported Language Project